internetarchive/dweb-transport/mirror/README.md

 ## TODO
 These will move to GIT once this moves to its own repository.
+* Move to own repo... then add these points as issues

 * Incremental development ...
     * First target - mirror collection to disk
-    * MC - import Collection
-    * MC - fetch
-        - check ok without item
-        - check finds Transports ok - do they need initializing
-    * MC - check files list built
+        * MIFS now passing back a stream of fetched ArchiveItem objects
+        * MC pushback when new MIFS stream is full HighWater of 200 is masking it, set it to 3 to make it fail
-    * MC - build a stream output of control blocks
+        * MC stream of AI items -> ItemResolverStream
         * MM - kick off MC
         * MM - pass metadata want to keep to HashStore
         * MM - apply filters at item level
         * MM - apply filters at file level
         * MM - retrieve files
         * MM - pass to FC
         * MF - read stream of files
         * MF - store to Filesystem

 * Collection manager (MC)